 Photo Credit: Kim Powell

-SNORKELING WITH HUMPBACK WHALES: Regulations for viewing and swimming with humpback whales are strictly enforced in Tonga and can be reviewed here: Whale Watching.
-During our first whale experience we will learn and practice proper whale watching etiquette.
+SNORKELING WITH HUMPBACK WHALES: Regulations for viewing and swimming with humpback whales are strictly enforced in Tonga and can be reviewed here: Regulations During our first whale experience we will learn and practice proper whale watching etiquette.
 We can then apply our skills to our next location at The Hideaway on Eua Island.
 Kiko, one of the lead boat captains with The Hideaway has years of experience with the local whales and is known as the "the whale whisperer".
 We have the unique opportunity to visit three major areas where humpback whales reside and we have chosen what we consider the very best outfitters Tonga has to offer.
-Here's a link to one of our outfittersr that provides a whale swim program.
+Here's a link to one of our outfitters that provides a whale swim program

 SNORKELING CORAL REEFS: Your Blue Water Ventures naturalists are avid snorkelers eager to share information about coral reef ecology, invertebrate biology and fish behavior.
 We will offer informal talks and guided snorkeling excursions in addition to our outings to snorkel with humpback whales.
 We hope you will join us in the water as we explore and interpret this amazing ecosystem.
 Please bring your own mask, fins and snorkel that have been tested and are ready to go prior to the trip.